rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

     Shift+Alt_GR+'  =>  'Ä'
     Shift+Alt_GR+;  =>  'Ö'

-Basically, I use the modifier `Alt_GR` plus the key where the character is located on a Swedish keyboard.
+I use the modifier `Alt_GR` plus the key where the character is located on a Swedish keyboard.
 For example, on a Swedish keyboard, the key for `å` is located in the same position as the key for `[` on a US keyboard (to the right of `p`).

 <center>
 <p><a href="https://en.wikipedia.org/wiki/File:KB_United_States.svg"><img src="us.png"></a></p>